dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Now we have a way to help reduce fragmentation, on to the next major issue: wasted memory from allocating chunks that are too big.
 In this part we will see how to mitigate this.

-Imagine our memory manager is allocating and freeing memory for a while and we arrive at a moment in time where we have just three nodes:
+Imagine our memory manager is allocating and freeing memory for a while, and we arrive at a moment in time where we have just three nodes:

 * The first node Free, size of 150 bytes (the heap start).
 * The second node Used size of 50 bytes.